manni8436/MS3-Project/README.md

 [Firefox Developer](https://www.mozilla.org/en-GB/firefox/developer/) Tools was used for troubleshooting and trying new visual changes without it affecting the current code.

+#### Lighthouse

+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that the site was performing well, confirming to best practices, SEO and Accessibility guidelines.

 [Favicon](https://favicon.io/) was used to create a favicon image that was added to the website.

 ### DESIGN:-